 A recognized holiday that falls on a Saturday will be observed on the preceding Friday.
 A recognized holiday that falls on a Sunday will be observed on the following Monday.
-If a recognized holiday falls during an eligible employee's paid absence (such as vacation or sick leave), holiday pay will be provided instead of the paid time off benefit that would otherwise have applied.
+If a recognized holiday falls during an eligible employee's paid absence (PTO leave), holiday pay will be provided instead of the paid time off benefit that would otherwise have applied.

 - 5.3.1 Paid Holidays.
 The City and Borough of Wrangell will grant paid holiday time off to all regular employees immediately upon assignment to an eligible employment classification, as well as those employees who remain within a probationary period.
 Holiday pay will be calculated based on the employee's straight time pay rate as of the date of the holiday times eight hours.
 An eligible employee who regularly works less than an eight-hour day will be paid based on a pro-rated basis.
-Paid time off for holidays is counted as hours worked for the purposes of determining whether an employee is entitled to overtime pay - 5.3.2 Pay for Hours Worked on Borough Holidays.
+Paid time off for holidays is counted as hours worked for the purposes of determining whether an employee is entitled to overtime pay. - 5.3.2 Pay for Hours Worked on Borough Holidays.
 Eligible nonexempt employees who work on a recognized holiday will receive holiday pay and will be paid wages at double their straight-time rate for the hours worked on the holiday. - 5.3.3 Floating Holiday.
-Regular employees will receive one floating holiday during each calendar year, which may be used at the employee's discretion with supervisor approval. - 5.4 Vacation Leave.
-Regular employees shall accrue Vacation Leave hours based upon continuous years of service to the Borough, beginning on the employee's first day serving in his or her position.
-Vacation Leave is paid at the employee's base rate at the time of leave.
-Vacation Leave does not accrue during periods of administrative leave, leave without pay, or after an employee's effective date of termination.
+Regular employees will receive one floating holiday during each calendar year, which may be used at the employee's discretion with supervisor approval.